-As you write, picture one person — your dream client — and write the copy to them as if you were sitting across from them drinking coffee, discussing their upcoming wedding day.
+Try this — as you write, picture one person, your dream client, and write the copy to them as if you were sitting across from them drinking coffee, discussing their upcoming wedding day.
 They’re in a hurry, so you need to be personable, succinct and clear.
 Just as you won’t make any friends talking about yourself all the time, you won’t get any clients either.

 Please, do not write a bio that could have been written by a stranger.
 If the first line of your bio starts with, “I’ve had a camera in my hands since I was… ,” you need to start over.

 (If you’re using that phrase and are looking for a quick change, update that sentence to add more of a story.
 One prompt could be answering who gave you that camera?)